-Pose estimation is a computer vision technique that detects body pose, i.e., the human body’s spatial configuration, in videos or images.
-Pose estimation algorithms estimate body pose using key points that indicate key body joints, such as elbows, knees, and ankles.
+Pose Estimation is a computer vision technique that detects body posture, i.e., the human body’s spatial configuration, in videos or images.
+Pose estimation algorithms estimate body pose using a set of KeyPoints that indicate key body joints, such as elbows, knees, and ankles.

 In this post, we will walk through the steps to run pose estimation on NVIDIA Jetson platforms.
-Jetson devices are small, low-power AI accelerators that can run machine learning algorithms in real-time.
+Jetson devices are small low-power AI accelerators that can run machine learning algorithms in real-time.
 However, deploying complex deep learning models on such devices with limited memory is challenging.
-We need to use inference optimization tools, such as TensorRT, to be able to run deep learning models on these platforms, on the edge.
+In this case, we need to use inference optimization tools, such as TensorRT, to be able to run deep learning models on these platforms, on the edge devices.

 In this work, we generated a TensorRT inference engine from a PyTorch pose estimation model to run pose estimation on Jetson platforms in real-time.
 Our model can work well on real-world CCTV data compared to the existing models.

 Pose estimation on Jetson devices; where to start?

 To run pose estimation, we searched for and deployed different pre-trained pose estimation models on Jetson devices.
 Several open-source models were available for pose estimation to experiment with.
 Let us explain more about a few of them:

 TensorRT pose estimation

 Since the models are accelerated with TensorRT, it was straightforward to deploy them on Jetson devices.
 We tested both pre-trained models on different sets of data on Jetson Nano, and the densenet121_baseline_att_256x256_B model achieved the best performance with a frame rate of 9 FPS.